 Production method — Ponds

-Pangasius farmed to Aquaculture Stewardship Council (ASC) certified production standards is currently the best choice to make for this farmed species.
-The ASC standard certification addresses a number of issues of environmental concern, the auditing of which requires farm inspections and standard enforcement.
+The ASC standard certification addresses a number of issues of environmental concern in pangasius farming, the auditing of which requires farm inspections and standard enforcement.
 In general there are a number of issues of potential environmental impact associated with production, these include: habitat alteration; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
-Pangasius is a an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet, however the fish used to produce the feed is currently not certified as being responsibly managed or sustainable.
+The ASC standard has criteria in place for animal welfare, but not for humane slaughter.
+Pangasius is an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet, and the wild caught fish used to produce the feed is responsibly sourced.
+However, the source of vegetable ingredients is unknown.
 It is only by sourcing certified pangasius that you can be assured that the issues of critical environmental concern are being addressed.

 Fish Health and Welfare

 In the Aquaculture Stewardship Council (ASC) Pangasius standard, there are criteria in place to ensure animal welfare, such as a minimum average growth rate and a maximum fish density at any time for ponds, pens and cages.
 However, there is no criteria in place for humane slaughter.

 This assessment covers all Aquaculture Stewardship Council (ASC) certified pangasius production in Vietnam.
 Marine Spatial Planning (MSP) is underway in 8 coastal provinces in Vietnam and was incorporated into Vietnam’s Law of Planning in January 2018.